This is an excerpt from the book Scrum Your Jira: Your Waterfall Organization Transformed into Multidisciplinary Teams.

 Introducing (and running) Scrum means that you want to change your company according to proven methods.
 You can’t have your cake (Scrum) and eat it, too (changing Scrum to suit your company)—you can’t improve your company by adapting the Scrum process to your company.

 As a consequence, the reality I see all too often is that the company hires a Scrum Master who merely acts as a supporting firefighter, accompanying the former project manager (now “product owner”) and running around the company putting out fires.
-This kind of extra resource is justified to upper management by pointing to “agile” and its use in other companies…
+This kind of extra resource is justified to upper management by pointing to “Agile” and its use in other companies…

 Looking at the actual causes of problems

-One of the techniques in project management is to find the cause of an issue.
+One of the techniques used in project management is to find the cause of an issue.
 Digging deeper, my next set of questions to the client usually focuses on the greater picture or vision of the company.
-Instead of telling me about their mission, they typically respond that they want to “test” agile and then implement it in other parts of the company.
+Instead of telling me about their mission, they typically respond that they want to “test” Agile and then implement it in other parts of the company.